AviatrixSystems/Docs/HowTos/peering_faq.rst

 -----------------------------------------

 Aviatrix encrypted peering builds an encrypted tunnel between two VPC/VNet with a single click.
-In addition to build the encrypted connection, the controller also program the cloud infrastructure routing table so that you don't have to.
+In addition to building the encrypted connection, the Controller also programs the cloud infrastructure routing table so that you don't have to.

-The VPC and/or VNet can be across region and across cloud.
+The VPC and/or VNet can be across regions and across the cloud.
 The solution enables you to build an encrypted network.
 You can enable stateful firewalls on each VPC/VNet to add additional security measures.